Advisement

 Initiatives for Women (IFW) awards, generally between $500 and $1500, are designed to enhance educational and career opportunities for women students, staff, and faculty.
 Applications are generally due in March.

-Department of History Paper Prize Competitions - The deadline is generally in March.
+Department of History Paper Prize Competitions - The deadline is March 15th

 An opportunity to have your research recognized by the Department.
 Each prize comes with a small cash award.
 Submissions from all history graduate students are encouraged.
 To apply for one of the prizes below, please submit as one file: